geochaval/BabyLM/README.md

 - DeBERTaV3: Improving DeBERTa using ELECTRA-Style Pre-Training with Gradient-Disentangled Embedding Sharing
 - Should You Mask 15% in Masked Language Modeling?
     - Should be interesting

-Ideas: (Ignore this)
-- How do you evaluate the quality of the data?
-    - How can you say a textbook > a comment on reddit?
-Mathematically speaking.

-### Books

-- Build a Large Language Model from Scratch

-### Summary
-- use optimization from roberta for better training
-- changing the attention to disetangled is an option (but i dont like it)
-- slight modifications in the transformer architecture can help, such as adding norm layers or weight skip connections

 ## A note on how to use Virtual Enviroments in Python